milofultz/tinybrainfans/wiki/DIY/websites.md

 echo "done!"
 ```

 By putting their files into a `posts` folder and rendering them out to a different place, they can simplify maintenance on their site by abstracting common parts like the header and footer.
-You can also use whatever converter for something like {{markdown}} or {{gemtext}}
+You can also use whatever converter for something like {{markdown}} or {{gemtext}}.

 ## Lichen/WonderCMS[2-3]